yiisoft/docs/003-roadmap.md

 Implemented as a [separate package that is not dependent on a framework](https://github.com/yiisoft/di).

-- [ ] Framework packages should not use container directly including interface.
+- [x] Framework packages should not use container directly.
 One should be able to instantiate everything manually.
-- [ ] Finish refactoring.
+- [x] Finish refactoring.
 - [x] Remove all framework-specific implementations from the package.
 Move to framework.

 ### PSR-12 Code style